mbridak/potato/README.md

 ![potato](https://github.com/mbridak/potato/raw/main/pic/potato.png)
 Pulls latest POTA spots.
 Displays them in a compact interface.
 If you have an instance of `rigctld` running, when you click on a spot your radio will automatically tune to the spotted frequency.

+If you use Linux you can download the binary [here](https://github.com/mbridak/potato/releases/download/21.5.11/potato)

 ![screenshot](https://github.com/mbridak/potato/raw/main/pic/screenshot.png)